mk270/whitakers-words/english_to_latin.md

 <BR>

-<P>Essentially we start by associating English words in the dictionary entry meaning
-with the entry number (line number in DICTLINE).
+Essentially we start by associating English words in the dictionary entry meaning with the entry number (line number in DICTLINE).
 The list of English words (EWDSLIST) is sorted so that all occurances of a particular word are together.
 Then, upon inquiry, a list of the associated Latin dictionary entries is output.